-I live in North Devon in South West England, and my work with clients takes me from being online, to working in my own locality and also as more of a “nomadic coach” visiting clients in their own environs in other parts of Great Britain.
+I live in Devon in South West England, and my work with clients takes me from working in my own locality, or meeting up with clients on coaching or mental wellbeing walks or perhaps as more of a “nomadic” coach visiting clients in their own environs in other parts of Great Britain.
+Recently my work has taken place in a more virtual environment online via either video or voice calls, something that has emerged through the strictures of dealing with the regulations surrounding the global Covid-19 pandemic.

 My name is Peter Wright